pifroggi/vs_temporalfix/README.md

 Brackets define excluded frame ranges.
 Example for two scenes: `exclude="[10 20] [600 900]"`

 __*`debug`* (optional)__
-Shows areas that will be left untouched in pink.
-This includes areas with high motion, scene changes and previously excluded scenes.
-May help while tuning parameters to see if the area is even affected.
+Shows areas that will not be fixed in pink.
+This includes areas with high motion, scene changes and excluded scenes.
+Can help while tuning parameters to see if the area is even affected.

 > [!TIP]
 > * Crop any black borders on the input clip, in temporalfix classic those may cause ghosting on bright frames.